Kaleidoscope program (academic support)

 7. Rhythmic movement is for students (of all ages) needing simple, whole-body movements to stimulate their brain's natural developmental process and promote more efficient learning.
 Movements calm the nervous system, strengthen patterns needed coordination, and stimulate neural connections for whole-brain functioning.
 Maximum benefits result from daily practice.
 Three 20-minute sessions are required at school; parents can be trained to lead additional practice at home.

 Program financing: Kaleidoscope families pay a fee for these services above their regular tuition.
 Because of WCGS's commitment to early identification and intervention, the TEACH program is partially subsidized by the school.
 Every effort is made to keep the cost affordable, and tuition assistance is available for those who qualify.

 Kaleidoscope staff: Kaleidoscope teachers are all former classroom teachers who are now Educational Therapists and have become certified in learning disabilities.
 The work they do with students is similar to tutoring, but is more specialized in terms of interactive language and explicit, intense cognitive and perceptual stimulation.

 For further information on the above programs, contact Mrs. Earlene Willis, program coordinator, at 630.668.1385, ext.
 292.

-WCGS employs a reading specialist to assist students in grades 1-3 who need extra assistance in reading acquisition.
+WCGS also employs a reading specialist to assist students in grades 1-3 who need extra assistance in reading acquisition in a group setting.